SERVICE ROBOTS Record: Sales Worldwide Up 32% - International Federation of Robotics reports | 28.10.20 | finanzen.ch

 Meistgelesene Nachrichten

-Wall Street uneinheitlich -- SMI schliesst im Minus -- DAX geht schwächer aus dem Handel -- Asiens Börsen letztlich mehrheitlich in Rot
+SMI leichter -- DAX deutlich tiefer -- Asiens Börsen schliessen mehrheitlich in Rot

 Börse aktuell - Live Ticker

-An den US-Märkten herrschte Zurückhaltung.
-Am heimischen Markt wurden derweil Verluste verbucht.
-Der deutsche Leitindex gab ebenfalls nach.
-An den asiatischen Aktienmärkten waren am Dienstag vor allem Minuszeichen zu sehen.
+Am heimischen Markt werden am Mittwoch Verluste verbucht.
+Der deutsche Leitindex notiert ebenfalls deutlich schwächer.
+An den asiatischen Aktienmärkten ging es zur Wochenmitte vor allem abwärts.

 Finanzen.net News